gkaissis/Newcomers/README.md

 ## Writing

+- If you want to use plain text or markdown (which is our preferred solution), create a `manuscripts` folder in your repository and place your text there, either as chapters or as sections (Introduction, Material etc.).

-- If you want to use LaTeX, please use [Overleaf](https://www.overleaf.com)
+- If you want to use LaTeX, we prefer to use [Overleaf](https://www.overleaf.com)

 - If you want to use a word processor, please use the following style:
   - Arial 14 pts. for Titles